 - Am I required to provide the accommodations listed in the email notice?

-- What if a student requests accommodations but no notice was received from the Disability Support Office (DSO)?
+- What if a student requests accommodations but no notice was received from Disability Support Services (DSS)?

-- Occasionally a student may request that you provide accommodations to them but you never received notification from the Disability Support Office.
-The DSO is the only office on campus designated to determine reasonable and appropriate accommodations.
-Please refer the student to the Disability Support Office located in room 1F25.
+- Occasionally a student may request that you provide accommodations to them but you never received notification from Disability Support Services.
+The DSS is the only office on campus designated to determine reasonable and appropriate accommodations.
+Please refer the student to Disability Support Services located in room 1F25.

 - A student has asked for accommodations midway through the semester.
 Am I required to provide the accommodations?

 - A student has identified that they need accommodations.
 They have been struggling all semester.
-Why do I have to refer them to the DSO?
+Why do I have to refer them to DSS?

-- In accordance with Sauk Valley Community College policy, the DSO is the designated office on campus authorized to determine reasonable and appropriate accommodations.
+- In accordance with Sauk Valley Community College policy, the DSS is the designated office on campus authorized to determine reasonable and appropriate accommodations.
 Failure to comply with institutional policy and procedure may place the employee and institution at risk for a Civil Rights investigation and/or violation.
-In the best interest of the student, yourself and Sauk Valley Community College, you should refer the student to the Disability Support Office.
+In the best interest of the student, yourself and Sauk Valley Community College, you should refer the student to Disability Support Services (DSS).

 - How do I know that the student really needs the accommodation(s) listed?

-- In accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), Sauk Valley Community College has established a Disability Support Office to determine reasonable and appropriate accommodations.
+- In accordance with Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA), Sauk Valley Community College has established Disability Support Services to determine reasonable and appropriate accommodations.
 Based upon an interactive process with each student, the documentation provided by the student and their functional limitation(s), reasonable and appropriate accommodations are determined.
-An Accommodations Notice will then be sent via SVCC email.
+A formal Accommodations Notice will then be sent via SVCC email.
 The specifics of the disability cannot be released to faculty and staff members due to the student's right to confidentiality.

 - Are students required to identify their disability or provide copies of documentation to faculty or staff?